appledragon/everythingByMdfind/README.md

 ## License

-This project is licensed under the [MIT] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.

 ## Author